-Upstart Review: The New Era of Better Loans & Paying Your Debts Faster
+Upstart Review: Better Loans & Pay Your Debts Faster

 Things changed in our country after the 2008 global financial crash.
 Borrowing became harder and unemployment rate everywhere, in every industry was getting higher and higher.
 I was no different.
 I lost my job and was without any stable income from 2008-2009.
 Almost a year.

-I was living with one of my friend and selling stuff on craigslist and amazon to pay my minimum credit card balances.
+I was living with one of my friends and selling stuff on craigslist and Amazon to pay my minimum credit card balances.
 Life was hard.

 1. Make more money,